 If you haven’t fully decided if being a principal is right for you, do some research on the job itself.
 There are lots of blogs, articles, and books available to teachers that are looking to be leaders within the field of education.
 Many books on the topic will provide you with insights into the daily life of a principal and inform you on steps to take to attain this position.

 Before you can officially take on the role of principal, you will need to make sure you have the right credentials.
 You will need a teaching degree (which you likely already have if you are interested in this position), you will need to have had leadership experience, and you will need to hold a master’s degree in educational leadership and become a licensed administrator.
 Once you become licensed, you can begin applying for administrative jobs.

 Courses that you will take during your educational leadership program will prepare you for the many tasks that belong to principals.
-Most programs include courses on school law, curriculum, leading adults, and how to be an effective leader and organizational change.
+Most programs include courses on school law, curriculum, leading adults, and how to be an effective leader,`a and organizational change.
 During these programs, educators learn how to lay out a course for school growth and improvement.
 Educators will also learn how to lead adults, how to use data to drive instructional change, and how to change school culture and maintain a positive learning environment.
 Programs are offered online, face-to-face, or even a hybrid of the two.
 There are many options for online and face-to-face programs to earn your administrative license.
 If you are interested in pursuing your administrative degree, do some research and find a program that meets your needs.

 Self-improvement and reflection are not just for teachers.
 School leaders must continually examine themselves in order to make improvements in their practice.
 Not only will self-improvement change the way you lead, it will change the way others see you.
 Hopefully, others will see you as one who is willing to put in the work to become better every day.
 Here are some ideas of how to embrace self-improvement.